 The publication of Death By Arbitrage has stretched over several weeks as the paperback, PDF, Kindle and Nook editions were published and posted on the Amazon, Barnes and Noble and Outskirts Press websites, then enhanced with “look inside” features.
 All editions are now available for your reading interest.

 The completion of the third book feels like a milestone, and it seems appropriate to mark it with a book signing, to officially celebrate its release.
 And the most appropriate place for a book signing is of course Malibu, California, where most of the events in all three books occur.

-Bank of Books, Malibu’s own bookstore, has graciously scheduled a book signing for 2:00 pm on Saturday November 14, 2015.
+Bank of Books (formerly Malibu’s own bookstore but now only in Ventura) graciously scheduled a book signing for 2:00 pm on Saturday November 14, 2015.
 I hope that readers of my website who are near Malibu will stop by to say hello!
 The bookstore is in the Point Dume Village shopping center at Heathercliff and Pacific Coast Highway in West Malibu.
 The store is across from Chase Bank and Lily’s Cafe, and behind the coffee shop Cafecito Organico.

 Death By Arbitrage Earns a Kirkus Star!

 Kirkus Reviews is a bi-monthly literary magazine founded in 1933 that the Washington Post describes as “the book industry’s most ferocious trade publication.”
 Their website receives over a million hits per day, and one of the ways they support themselves is by reviewing (for a fee) independently published books like the Evan Olsson series.